copsTvFan/cops-episode-guide/guide.md

 **San Bernardino, CA 3**

 - (Pomona, CA -- 10:02 PM Street Patrol) Corporal Joe Waltman grew up on the East Coast and always dreamed of going to California.
-I the courts they have all the time they need to work things out, but on the streets it's split second decisions.
+In the courts they have all the time they need to work things out, but on the streets it's split second decisions.
 (10:16 PM Man With A Gun) Officer pursues armed suspect.
 - (San Bernardino County, CA -- 7:11 PM Search & Rescue Call) Deputy Hank